bigchaindb/bigchaindb-driver/docs/advanced-usage.rst

     $ bigchaindb configure
     $ bigchaindb start

 Don't shut them down!

+Next, make sure you've :doc:`installed the bigchaindb_driver Python package <quickstart>`.
-In a new terminal, open a Python shell:
+Then, in a new terminal, run an IPython shell:

 .. code-block:: bash

-    $ python
+    $ ipython

+Make sure it's Python 3.
 Now we can import the :class:`~bigchaindb_driver.BigchainDB` class and create an instance: